Joan Rivers: Our Last Interview

-At The Russian Tea Room in New York City, a cocoon of plushly-furnished, shamelessly old-school luxury with red booths, Joan Rivers is directing the Entertainment Tonight crew following her for the day, as she takes her seat in our booth.
+There was no sense of the tragedy to come at The Russian Tea Room in New York City in late July.
+There, in its cocoon of plushly-furnished, shamelessly old-school luxury with red booths, Joan Rivers was on sparkling, vivacious form, directing the Entertainment Tonight crew following her for the day, as she took her seat in our booth.
 “That’s not going to work, that lighting.
 I can tell you it’s wrong.”

-She should know.
-As Joan Rivers: A Piece of Work, the brilliant, genuinely candid 2010 documentary about her life made clear, Rivers works relentlessly because she is terrified about what not working means: not being relevant, or in the mix.
-She doesn’t crave fame, she craves attention and recognition, and staying in the game, having a voice.
+As Joan Rivers: A Piece of Work, the brilliant, genuinely candid 2010 documentary about her life made clear, Rivers worked relentlessly because she was terrified about what not working means: not being relevant, or in the mix.
+She didn’t crave fame, she craved attention and recognition, and staying in the game, having a voice.

-Forget retirement.
-Luckily for us, and unluckily for Hollywood's most vain and self-involved, Rivers, 81, is an old-school trouper, fully immersed in pop culture for her comedy routine.
-She makes jokes about the Kardashians and Kristen Stewart on the brilliant E!
-Friday night fixture, Fashion Police, and on stages across America.
-She does the reality show Joan & Melissa: Joan Knows Best?, which follows, in highly scripted and contrived form, Rivers, her TV producer daughter, and Cooper, her 13-year-old grandson.
-There are web series like In Bed With Joan and the newly minted Drunken Celebrity Phone Calls.
+Rivers was an old-school trouper, fully immersed in pop culture for her comedy routine.
+She made jokes about the Kardashians and Kristen Stewart on Fashion Police, or on stages across America.
+She did reality shows like Joan & Melissa: Joan Knows Best?, which followed, in highly scripted and contrived form, Rivers, her TV producer daughter, and Cooper, her 13-year-old grandson.
+There were web series like In Bed With Joan and the newly minted Drunken Celebrity Phone Calls.

-She was a regular comedian on Johnny Carson’s Tonight Show; later she had her own talk show.
-She remains the dirtiest, rudest deflater of celebrity egos and vanity in Hollywood.
-Joking about the plastic surgery she’s had, she once told me she had bumped into the cast of Desperate Housewives and Sex and the City in the waiting room of Pat Wexler, “the best doctor in New York,” who collectively couldn’t blow out the candles of Wexler’s birthday cake, their faces were so frozen with Botox and fillers.
+She was a regular comedian on Johnny Carson’s Tonight Show, later she had her own talk show.
+She remained the dirtiest, rudest deflater of celebrity egos and vanity in Hollywood.
+Joking about the plastic surgery she’s had, she told me in 2010 when I interviewed her in her luxurious Upper East Side apartment, how she had bumped into the cast of Desperate Housewives and Sex and the City in the waiting room of Pat Wexler, “the best doctor in New York,” who collectively couldn’t blow out the candles of Wexler’s birthday cake.

-Rivers’s latest book, Diary of a Mad Diva, is plainly not a diary of 2013 in any way at all (it totally leaves out her sister’s death, for example); a note at the beginning says, “Miss Rivers wrote this diary as a comedic tome, not unlike Saving Private Ryan or The Bell Jar…Anyone who takes anything seriously in this book is an idiot.”
+Rivers’s latest book, Diary of a Mad Diva was plainly not a diary of 2013 in any way at all (it totally left out her sister’s death, for example); a note at the beginning said, “Miss Rivers wrote this diary as a comedic tome, not unlike Saving Private Ryan or The Bell Jar…Anyone who takes anything seriously in this book is an idiot.”

-What it is a gleeful, messy barbecue of famous names, beginning with a quote by Kanye West proudly proclaiming to be a non-reader of books, to which Rivers’ dedication on the next page reads in response: “This book be dedicated to Kanye West, because he’ll never fuckin’ read it.”
-There follows almost 300 pages of jokes at celebrities’ expense.
-One, Kristen Stewart, has already threatened legal action, after Rivers wrote: “Many stars only do one thing well.
+It was a gleeful, messy barbecue of famous names, beginning with a quote by Kanye West proudly proclaiming to be a non-reader of books, to which Rivers’s dedication on the next page read in response: “This book be dedicated to Kanye West, because he’ll never fuckin’ read it.”
+There followed almost 300 pages of jokes at celebrities’ expense.
+One, Kristen Stewart, threatened legal action, after Rivers wrote: “Many stars only do one thing well.
 The best one-trick-pony is Kristen Stewart, who got a whole career by being able to juggle a director’s balls.”

-The glorious Rivers, originally bought up in Brooklyn, marches on.
-She has been through much worse, most notably the suicide of her husband, Edgar, in 1987, after her talk show was canceled, a dark period which also led her to contemplate taking her own life.
-She lives in a grand, mini-Versailles of an apartment on the Upper East Side, and in Los Angeles.
+The glorious Rivers, originally bought up in Brooklyn, marched on.
+She had been through much worse, most notably the suicide of her husband Edgar in 1987, after her talk show was canceled, a dark period which also led her to contemplate taking her own life.
+She lived in a grand, mini-Versailles of an apartment on the Upper East Side, where I had interviewed her a few years ago, and in Los Angeles.

-The waiter places two crisp glasses of Chardonnay in front of us.
+The waiter placed two crisp glasses of Chardonnay in front of us.